 Bitcoin should have specifications allowing multiple alternative implementations to exist on the same network.
 This would be good but not a definitive solution for 2 reasons.

 On the current bitcoin network, no such specifications could get broad consensus to be implemented in the first place.
 For example, should anything about block size be in the specifications?
 If so, what?
 So to implement such specifications you would need to fork to a new network anyway.

 Even if specifications were implemented, that would only work for projects that agree with those specifications.

 On the current bitcoin network, almost no change to the specifications could get broad consensus.
 Meaning anyone wanting to make a meaningful improvement outside of the current specifications would still be in the same situation of needing to fork.

 I could be wrong

-The above is mostly a devil’s advocate though experiment that I am not sure if I fully agree with.
-Heck I still think we should decrease the block time to 2 minutes for a 5 X scaling boost.
-I just think the idea of a non-adversarial, well planned, deliberately splitting hard-fork, which allows 2 chains to continue is worth discussion, so I am discussing it.
+The above is mostly a devil’s advocate thought experiment that I am not sure if I fully agree with.
+Heck, I still think we should decrease the block time to 2 minutes for a 5 X scaling boost.
+I just think the idea of a non-adversarial, well-planned, deliberately splitting hard fork, which allows 2 chains to continue is worth discussion, so I am discussing it.